BartMassey/ttt-bench/README.md

 don't have convenient access to Matlab, and none at all on my hardware.

-I was surprised to see the differences in performance between languages.
+I am always surprised to see the differences in performance between languages.
 Slow recursion might be a problem for this code, but most of the time is expected to be spent in gamevalue() checking for wins.
 As such, it's running the